VCGI/standards-and-guidelines-dev/README.md

 # Standards and Guidelines Development
-Repo for VT GIS Standards and Guidelines Development
+Repository for VT GIS Standards and Guidelines Development